 Created: June 5, 2015

-Last updated: July 24, 2019
+Last updated: February 24, 2023

 All the club and windsurfing fleet rules, procedures and safety precautions, and unwritten club norms (the Locarno way), apply when taking gear to sail offsite.
 Equipment undergoes extreme use under high wind conditions.
-Any damage when using gear away from Jericho must be repaired and paid for.

 Additional rules and procedures on how to handle the gear are detailed below.